 This machete has a cheap plastic handle but, however, it does have a full tang.
 You can compensate for the cheap handle but tying 550 cord around it as many survivalists online have done.
 The 550 cord can also be used in emergency situations where you need some rope.
 Also, some people stated that the blade is not sharp but, for $14, what do you expect?
 You can buy a cheap sharpener elsewhere.

 In all, this knife is OK.
 Super cheap but it does have a great blade and a full tang.
 I recommend this knife.

 This machete rocks!
-It is only $10 more then the Bear Grylls machete but is just plain awesome!
-It comes with a high quality leather sheath (whereas the Bear Grylls came with Nylon).
+It is only $10 more than the Bear Grylls machete but is just plain awesome!
+It comes with a high-quality leather sheath (whereas the Bear Grylls came with Nylon).
 This is good if you want to carry it around in the woods but it is bad if you are going to the jungle (leather sucks in humidity).
 It comes razor sharp (whereas the other 2 knives sometimes come dull).
-And it also features a 17.5 inch blade!
-WOW that is HUGE!
+And it also features a 17.5-inch blade!
+WOW, that is HUGE!